-As a Conjurer, you’re constantly being targeted by Mogwai, who wish to defeat you in battle.
-By enlisting the help of your pet familiar and friends, you’ll fight to come out on top and befriend the Mogs.
-The game’s 20+ hour story features multiple endings and takes a very different approach with how it portrays the Mogwai compared to Pokémon’s treatment of its creatures.
+As a Conjurer, you’re constantly being targeted by Mogwai, who wishes to defeat you in battle.
+By enlisting the help of your pet familiar and friends, you’ll fight to rise to the top and befriend the Mogs.
+The game’s 20+ hour story features multiple endings and takes a very diverse approach with how it portrays the Mogwai compared to Pokémon’s treatment of its creatures.

 Yo-Kai Watch 3